tiwater/ticos-client/sdk/java/README.md

 - `void setEmotionHandler(EmotionHandler handler)`
   - Set handler for emotion commands
   - handler: Function that takes a JSONObject parameters as parameter

+- `void storeMessage(JSONObject message)`
+  - Store a message in the local database
+  - message: A JSONObject containing the message data

+- `void storeMemory(JSONObject memory)`
+  - Store a memory in the local database
+  - memory: A JSONObject containing the memory data

+- `JSONObject retrieveMessage(String id)`
+  - Retrieve a message from the local database
+  - id: The ID of the message to retrieve
+  - Returns the message as a JSONObject

+- `JSONObject retrieveMemory(String id)`
+  - Retrieve a memory from the local database
+  - id: The ID of the memory to retrieve
+  - Returns the memory as a JSONObject

 ### Message Format